My Friends Are Telling Me to Abort, But I'm Not Ready

 The Abortion Pill Does Not Protect You from STIs

 It’s important to get tested for an STI before an abortion, even if you are asymptomatic.
-If you do have an STI while pregnant, it can pose additional risks to yourself
+If you do have an STI while pregnant, it can pose additional risks to yourself.

 Having an abortion with an untreated STI seems to correlate with a higher likelihood of pelvic infection.
 That’s why it’s important to get tested for STIs and receive treatment before you choose an abortion.